 The Company considers all highly liquid investments with original maturities at the date of purchase of three months or less to be cash equivalents.
 Cash and cash equivalents are stated at fair value and may include money market funds, U.S. Treasury and U.S. government-sponsored agency securities, corporate debt, commercial paper and certificates of deposit.
-The Company had no cash equivalents as of March 31, 2024 and December 31, 2023.
+The Company had cash equivalents of \$146,500 in the form of money market funds as of June 30, 2024.
+The Company had no cash equivalents as of December 31, 2023.